Ferlab-Ste-Justine/clin-proxy-api/README.md

 ### Pushing images

-Images are pushed by merging on dev.
+Images are pushed by merging on master.
 The version tag is taken from the version in the package.json file so make sure you increment it before merging to dev.

 If you add a new service, make sure to add it to the **build_images.yml** pipeline and to the **push_images.sh** script.